arrayfire/arrayfire/CONTRIBUTING.md

 ## Support ##

-Feel free to send an email to technical@gmail.com or support@gmail.com with any problems or questions.
+Feel free to send an email to technical@arrayfire.com with any problems or questions.